-We’ve been to Iceland 4 times now and 3 out of the 4 times we’ve rented a car and driven ourselves around.
+We’ve been to Iceland several times now and most of those trips we’ve rented a car and driven ourselves around.
 Most of the time, it’s totally fine and while we did encounter a random snowstorm in a mountain pass in the North of Iceland in May one year, every other time has been well worth having a car.
 I’ve written a post about the basics of Driving in Iceland but driving in the Winter there is a totally different story!
 So if you are interested in heading to Iceland in the Winter, here’s all you need to know for driving in the snow and ice of Iceland.

 Rent a 4×4 vehicle with Winter tires.

 Usually, I try to get the smallest rental car I can find.
 This time however, I wanted a 4×4 vehicle with a good all wheel drive and Winter tires so that I’d be comfortable driving in the snow and ice.
 We went through Budget and booked a Ford Edge which we were so happy with.
 It handled really great in the Winter weather and didn’t have any issues even on some pretty sketchy roads.

 Expect the unexpected like crazy strong wind and snow storms that start suddenly.

 Iceland is notorious for weather that changes in an instant or for storms that seem otherworldly.
 And driving in those unexpected instances can be challenging, like 75 miles per hour winds where you have to literally steer into the wind just to go straight or snow storms that start out of the blue and accumulate very quickly.
 You have to think on your feet driving in the Winter in Iceland and be prepared for the unexpected.